dark/lcview/README.md

 components: `qt-charts`, `qt-core`, `qt-gui`and `qt-widgets`.
 Development was performed against QT version `5.11.x`.

-*The exact commands to be used depend your Linux distribution.
+*The exact commands to be used depend on your Linux distribution.
 Please refer to the documentation of your distribution for more information.*

 ### Build